SYM1000/SYM1000/README.md

 ### Hello World 👋

 *Santigo Yeomans* is a CS student from Mexico, who loves create things and learn something new everyday.
-I'm currently working on several IOS apps
+Santiago Yeomans us currently working on several IOS apps

 ### More of SY 👇